Mavora Lakes

-Mavora Lakes is a protected area in the South Island of New Zealand consisting of two lakes: North Mavora and South Mavora.
+Mavora Lakes, also known as the Mavora Lakes Conservation Park, is a protected area in the South Island of New Zealand consisting of two lakes: North Mavora and South Mavora.
 The lakes are drained by the Mararoa River.
 The area is managed by the Department of Conservation, and is part of Te Wahipounamu, a World Heritage Area.

 The area was used as a film location for The Lord of the Rings film trilogy.

 The park has a rudimentary campsite and a range of tracks.

 Geography

 The two lakes located west of Lake Wakatipu and east of Lake Te Anau: